Visit our Colorado State Extension office for more news, tools and resources.

 E-Records

-4-H Members must complete an E Record book for each project that the 4-H member is enrolled in an receive a score of 70% or above.
+4-H Members must complete an E Record book for each project that the 4-H member is enrolled in and receive a score of 70% or above.

 General Projects – STEM, Shooting Sports, Creative & Family & Consumer Science Projects